wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 If you make `score` an undefined variable by modifying the code to be `let score;`, you will see that it says no score yet, meaning it's a falsy value.

-_Note: We needed to modify the score varibale from a const to a let to make it undefined.
+_Note: We needed to modify the score variable from a const to a let to make it undefined.
 Javascript does not support undefined const variables._

 `null` is also a falsy value.